Usbac/wolff/docs/routes.md

 The `any` method let's you add a route that will work for every HTTP method.

-The first parameter is the desired route, the second is the function that will be executed when accessing to the route, the third and optional parameter is the HTTP code.
+A basic route takes the first parameter as the desired route, the second as the `Closure` that will be called, and the third and optional parameter as the HTTP code that will be set when accessing that route.

-The function parameter must take two parameters which are the request and response object (instance of `Wolff\Core\Http\Request` and `Wolff\Core\Http\Response`).
+The `Closure` can take two parameters which are the request and response objects (instance of `Wolff\Core\Http\Request` and `Wolff\Core\Http\Response`).

 ```php
 Route::any('main_page', function($req, $res) {